- Dr Michael Rosie

 The political sociology of Scotland; religious and irreligious identities in secularising societies; nationalism, national and localised identities; media and nation; the politics of prejudice and 'sectarianism'.

 Work in progress

-Young Scots' attitudes to Independence; Britishness in Scotland; Sectarianism and anti-sectarianism; localised identities in Caithness; the 'Marching Season' in urban Scotland; inclusivity/exclusivity in Scottish identity; religious homogamy and the inter-generational 'transmission' of religious identities; comparative analyses of national identities in the UK; religiosity, irreligion and 'family values'; protests and protest policing.
+Young Scots' attitudes to Scotland's Independence; Britishness and Scottishness in Scotland; Sectarianism and anti-sectarianism; localised identities in Caithness; the 'Marching Season' in urban Scotland; inclusivity/exclusivity in Scottish identity; religious homogamy and the inter-generational 'transmission' of religious identities; comparative analyses of national identities in the UK; religiosity, irreligion and 'family values'; protests and protest policing.

-I am Director of the Institute of Governance a key hub for research on identities, nationalism and territorial politics, and an Associate Editor of Scottish Affairs, Scotland's longest running peer reviewed journal of contemporary social and political issues.
+I am Director of the Institute of Governance a key hub for research on identities, nationalism and territorial politics, and Associate Editor of Scottish Affairs, Scotland's longest running peer reviewed journal of contemporary social and political issues.
 From September 2012 I have served on the Scottish Government's Advisory Group on Tackling Sectarianism.

 My key current research is a collaborative study on The Future of Scotland: Attitudes of 14-17 Year Olds on the Scottish Independence Referendum, an ESRC-funded survey conducted within AQMeN (the Applied Quantitative Methods Network).
 See our initial findings - released in June 2013 - here.

 Recent and ongoing activities and research includes work for the Scottish Government on Sectarianism; investigating national identity and the 2014 Independence Referendum; and closely observing the 'Marching Season'.
 I continue to study Public Order, Protest & Policing, focussing on the policing of 'crowd events', and in particular the inter-relation between political protest and protest policing.